 Whole foods take longer to prepare.
 By making snacks and meals in advance, you can save time.
 Taking shortcuts can help too.
-For example, beans can be soaked in advance while you are doing other things.
-As a word of caution though, don’t try to soak pasta noodles.
-You can also try swapping out traditional noodles for ready-made wheat noodles for use in spaghetti or lasagna.
+For example, beans can be soaked in advance while you are doing other tasks and chores.
+You can also try swapping out traditional noodles for ready-made wheat noodles and using them in spaghetti or lasagna.
 Most grocery stores have a whole foods section in the pasta aisle.

 3. Snacks Can Be Convenient

-Whole foods don’t always take a lot of time to prepare at snack time!
+Whole foods don’t always take a lot of time to prepare.
 Popcorn is a whole food too, and it only takes a few moments to pop.
-Whole-grain crackers are a fantastic time-saver as well and come in a wide variety of flavors.
+Whole-grain crackers are another fantastic time-saver and they come in a wide variety of flavors.

 4. Slow Cooker Success

 If you can’t spend all day in the kitchen, try a slow cooker.
-In it you can soak your beans all day while you’re at work, so when you get home your food is ready to eat.
-Cooking while you are away can open up a wide variety of meal options, from savory stews to homemade chili variations.
+In it you can soak your beans all day while you’re at work.
+This way, when you get home your food is ready to eat.
+Cooking while you are away can open up a wide variety of meal options from savory stews to homemade chili variations.
 You are bound to find something you and your family will love.